ongov/ontario-design-system/packages/ontario-design-system-component-library/readme.md

 ### CDN

-A quick and easy way to get started with the web components without having the use a package is to use the published CDN version.
-The CDN used in this example is Unpkg, but other CDNs should work. _Note_: The verison number should be updated to match the version of the web components you want to use, eg. here the version used is `2.2.0`.
+A quick and easy way to get started with the Web Components without having to use a package is to use the published CDN version.
+The CDN used in this example is Unpkg, but other CDNs should work. _Note_: The version number should be updated to match the version of the Web Components you want to use, for example, the version used here is `2.2.0`.

 ```html
 <script